A psychological insight between owner and dog

 - AndrewT and Jenny: states info to be supplied before 7/2 - suggest 'coming soon'

-Fonts used for detail from Charlie down are too small -
+Fonts used for detail from Charlie down are too small - need to remove several styles from page code

 inst2 (why there's a need)